Avian influenza A(H5N1): Prevention and risks

 - Pets should be kept away from birds and wildlife and their feces

-People who have close contact with poultry, wild birds, or other wildlife that are suspected or confirmed to be infected with avian influenza A(H5N1) should take additional precautions during handling or when working in heavily contaminated environments:
+- other animals that are suspected or confirmed to be infected with avian influenza A(H5N1)

-- Wear masks and eye protection to protect your eyes, nose and mouth from contaminated dust, feathers, secretions and feces
+- Wear masks and eye protection to protect your eyes, nose and mouth from contaminated dust, feathers, secretions and feces.

-- Wear other protective clothing, such as gloves, boots and coveralls
+- Wear other protective clothing, such as gloves, boots and coveralls.

-- Prior to cleaning up contaminated areas, mist dry areas with low pressure water to prevent fecal matter, dust and feathers from being stirred up into the air
+- Prior to cleaning up contaminated areas, mist dry areas with low pressure water to prevent fecal matter, dust and feathers from being stirred up into the air.

-- Change clothing and footwear, and wash hands thoroughly with soap and water before moving onto other activities
+- Change clothing and footwear, and wash hands thoroughly with soap and water before moving onto other activities.

-- Follow any additional occupational health guidelines, as directed by your occupational health provider
+- Follow any additional occupational health guidelines, as directed by your occupational health provider.

 There is no evidence to suggest that fully cooked wild game meat, organs or wild bird eggs are a source of avian influenza infection for people.
 However, because exposure to avian influenza can occur when handling wild birds and some wild mammals, it is recommended that hunters and trappers take precautions when de-feathering, cleaning and preparing wild game, along with following other safe food handling procedures.

-Thoroughly cooking meat, organs and eggs harvested from wildlife will kill the avian influenza virus and other potential pathogens, such as Salmonella.
+Thoroughly cooking meat, organs and eggs harvested from wildlife will kill avian influenza virus and other potential pathogens, such as Salmonella.

 The annual seasonal influenza vaccine ("flu shot") does not provide protection against avian influenza.
 However, if you are involved in the food production system or agricultural settings, getting a seasonal flu shot each year can help reduce the spread of human influenza viruses between people and between people and animals.